 Over many months I continued to accompany my research participants in the vineyards.
 I continued to observe, ask and listen.
-In explaining their actions to me, the workers used words such as sperone, stomber, and capofrutto to describe different parts of the plant.
+In explaining their actions to me, the workers used words such as sperone, stomber and capofrutto to describe different parts of the plant.
 The terms confused me, but also gave me hope.
 They seemed to be hinting that the distinctions between useful and excess growth I was interested in were named, existed conceptually.
 My ignorance, I continued to feel, was an inability to see the link between the word and the world.
-My view of the relationship between words and objects, one that Wittgenstein thoroughly critiques, and which I was to revise myself, was that if 'the words (...) name objects (...) [e]very word has a meaning.
+My view of the relationship between words and objects, one that Wittgenstein thoroughly critiques, and which I was to revise myself, was that if 'the words (...) name objects (. . .) [e]very word has a meaning.
 This meaning is correlated with the word.
 It is the object for which the word stands' (Wittgenstein 2009, no. 1).

 In line with this, my thinking about pruning became dominated with the idea of a 'code', a repository of meaning separate from practice.
 I imagined that in pruning workers were 'reading' the vine, like one may read an instruction manual.
 I envisaged them translating from the visible body of the vine to a conceptual system of meaning inscribed in language, and back again into action.
-In my understanding I relied on what Ingold (2000) calls the building perspective, imagining that the vines were somehow known before they were worked on.
-The idea of a code, or a set of rules, was reinforced by diagrams such as fig. 1, which hinted at the invisible grammar of vine pruning.
-I could translate the parts of the vine indicated as 'fruiting cane' and 'spur' into the words used by the vineyard workers with the help of English vine pruning related websites.
-But I struggled to translate the clean two-dimensional schematics into the untidy tangles of actual vines (fig. 2).
-I knew the spur was to be found somewhere in that tangle, but no matter how often the difference between the trunk of the vine and the sperone was explained to me, no matter how many times it was shown to me even, I did not see it.
-Over and over again in my evening translations, I was faced with the emptiness of words.
-I translated, but the words were not telling me anything.
-The meaning leaked out.
+The idea of a code, or a set of rules, was reinforced by diagrams such as Figure 1, which hinted at the invisible grammar of vine pruning.
+I could translate the parts of the vine indicated as 'fruiting cane' and 'spur' into the words used by the vineyard workers with the help of English vine pruning websites.
+But I struggled to translate the clean